 While on holiday I have experienced some different ways of eating chia seeds.

 They are very popular in my husband’s home country of Brazil.
-I thought I would share how they are eating them as they are great addition to your healthy eating plan.
+I thought I would share how they are eating them as they are a great addition to your healthy eating plan.